Moth-Tolias/ringbuffer/README.md

 void main() @safe @nogc nothrow
 {
 	RingBuffer!(int, 5) buff;
-	// non-power-of-two lengths are supported, though powers of two will be faster buff.push(69);
+	buff.push(69);
 	buff ~= 420; // equivilent to the push syntax
 	assert(buff.shift == 69);